-The student contracts with faculty to increase their knowledge base and improve their skill in leadership and cooperation in a health science professional specialty area.
+The student and uses a learning contract to define how the student will increase their knowledge base and improve their skill in a health science professional specialty area.
+This course will provide an opportunity for students and their advisers to define activities of their own choosing that will enhance the student's professional development.
 Retake Counts for Credit: No. Pass/No Pass Grading Allowed: No. Credit(s): 1